UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantDiscountUserDiscountListReq.md

 NewUnibeeApiMerchantDiscountUserDiscountListReqWithDefaults instantiates a new UnibeeApiMerchantDiscountUserDiscountListReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetChildCode

+`func (o *UnibeeApiMerchantDiscountUserDiscountListReq) GetChildCode() string`

+GetChildCode returns the ChildCode field if non-nil, zero value otherwise.

+### GetChildCodeOk

+`func (o *UnibeeApiMerchantDiscountUserDiscountListReq) GetChildCodeOk() (*string, bool)`

+GetChildCodeOk returns a tuple with the ChildCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChildCode

+`func (o *UnibeeApiMerchantDiscountUserDiscountListReq) SetChildCode(v string)`

+SetChildCode sets ChildCode field to given value.

+### HasChildCode

+`func (o *UnibeeApiMerchantDiscountUserDiscountListReq) HasChildCode() bool`

+HasChildCode returns a boolean if a field has been set.

 ### GetCount